 From 2014 to 2015, he was a Bernard and Irene Schwartz Fellow at the New-York Historical Society and Eugene Lang College of Liberal Arts at The New School.

 He received his Ph.D. from the University of Stirling, Scotland, in 2015, with a dissertation that was supported by various organizations and institutions in Britain and the United States, including the New York State Archives, Harvard University, the Huntington Library, and the David Library of the American Revolution.

 Dr. Minty is a contributing writer to The Junto: A Group Blog on Early American History and is a member of the advisory board that oversees the Loyalist Collection at the Harriet Irving Library at the University of New Brunswick.

 Dr. Minty has also delivered presentations at academic conferences across Britain, the United States, and Canada.
-He has been a guest on BBC radio programs and multiple podcasts and has curated and contributed academic work to temporary exhibitions at the National Library of Scotland and the New-York Historical Society.
+He has been a guest on BBC radio programs and multiple podcasts and he has curated and contributed to temporary exhibitions at the National Library of Scotland, the New-York Historical Society, and the Massachusetts Historical Society.
 He has also designed “pop-up” exhibitions on the Adams family at the Massachusetts Historical Society.